AstroPathJHU/mIFTO/README.md

 #### ***Section 3.3: Extracting and Exporting Data from inForm***
 a.
 For **cell-by-cell data**:
-  -	use the phenotype module and export the cell segmented inForm, name the positive phenotype with the same case as the input for ‘Primary Antibody’ in the GUI (see below).
+  -	use the 'Phenotyping' module of inform and export the 'RBG', 'Segmentation Maps (multi-image TIFF)' and 'Cell Segmentation Data'.
+Name the positive phenotype with the same name (case sensitive) as the input for ‘Primary Antibody’ in the GUI (see below).
+Name the negative phenotype 'Other'.

 b.
 For **pixel-by-pixel**:
-  -	use the colocalization module of inForm and export the colocalization data.
+  -	use the 'cClocalization' module of inForm to export the 'RBG', 'Component Images (multi-image TIFF)' and 'Colocalization Data'.
 Do not name the opals in the ‘prepare’ tab of inForm.

 c.
 For **tissue segmentation**:
-  -	use the tissue segmented module in inForm and export the tissue segmentation data.
+  -	use the 'Segment Tissue' module in inForm to export the 'RBG', 'Segmentation Maps (multi-image TIFF)' and 'Tissue Segmentation Data'.
 Name the categories ‘Tumor’ and ‘Non Tumor’ in inForm.

 For all exports, do not name the opals in the ‘prepare’ tab of inForm, the code will not be able to find the correct columns.
 Note that the code will generate statistics for all slides in the selected folder (see below for more details in step 5).